-For individuals seeking to pursue a career in the military or government service industry, there are incredibly noteworthy and rewarding programs available for students specifically focused on service in the United States Air Force.
+There are incredibly noteworthy and rewarding programs for individuals seeking to pursue a career in the military or government service industry for students specifically focused on service in the United States Air Force.
 The Community College of the Air Force (CCAF) is dedicated to guiding students with engaging, rigorous, and advanced programs for various courses of study.

-Also referred to as “Air University,” CCAF is a renowned school dedicated to providing students with a range of skills, experiences, and information for future careers and success.
+Also called “Air University,” CCAF is a renowned school dedicated to providing students with various skills, experiences, and information for future careers and success.

 Community College of the Air Force Programs

-Established in 1946, Air University has provided students with access to associates degrees and training in order to employ, command, and/or research tasks in the air, space, and cyberspace at various professional levels.
-Adding to this, as Air University explains, their curriculum includes training in management, technological development, and scientific understanding – giving students a very well rounded education for their future careers.
+Established in 1946, Air University has provided students with access to associate degrees and training to employ, command, and/or research tasks in the air, space, and cyberspace at various professional levels.
+As Air University explains, its curriculum includes training in management, technological development, and scientific understanding – giving students a well-rounded education for their future careers.

-This video explains why the Community College of the Air Force degree is important, not only to your military career but as well to your education in the civilian world.
+This video explains why the Community College of the Air Force degree is important not only to your military career but also to your education in the civilian world.

 What is the Purpose of the Community College of the Air Force?

-Adding to this, since the United States Air Force focuses on recognizing the positive effects of education on Air Force servicemen and women, CCAF has established a variety of programs to prepare students for service in the Air Force and the greater society as a whole.
+Adding to this, since the United States Air Force focuses on recognizing the positive effects of education on Air Force servicemen and women, CCAF has established various programs to prepare students for service in the Air Force and the greater society as a whole.
 In fact, the CCAF is the only two-year educational institution that is dedicated to serving only enlisted military personnel.
-With a range of accreditations, CCAF has become one of the top schools for students interested in service and scientific studies.
+With various accreditations, CCAF has become one of the top schools for students interested in service and scientific studies.

 Who Attends the Community College of the Air Force?

-All airmen and airwomen are welcome to attend CCAF, and in fact, the college is also operated by Air Force personnel.
-For example, according to the Air Force, “Base Education counselors serve as academic advisors for CCAF students and are the primary means of communication between CCAF and Air Force enlisted personnel.”
+All airmen and airwomen are welcome to attend CCAF; the college is also operated by Air Force personnel.
+For example, the Air Force states, “Base Education counselors serve as academic advisors for CCAF students and are the primary means of communication between CCAF and Air Force enlisted personnel.”

 As one of the top professional military schools in the country, the Air University is based at the Maxwell Air Force Base, located in Alabama.
-However, there are no geographical limitations to earning a degree through CCAF, as academic credit can be obtained through duty stations, technical schools, and college campuses around the world.
+However, there are no geographical limitations to earning a degree through CCAF, as academic credit can be obtained through duty stations, technical schools, and college campuses worldwide.

-Individuals can study a wide variety of subject areas and pathways, as each degree program available at CCAF is designed to provide students with theoretical, performance, and technical background experience.
+Individuals can study various subject areas and pathways, as each degree program available at CCAF is designed to provide students with theoretical, performance, and technical background experience.

 This video explains one student's take on earning an Associate's degree from the Community College of the Air Force.